springfall2008/batpred/docs/output-data.md

 - input_number.predbat_iboost_today - Gives the amount of energy modelled that will be sent to the solar diverter today, increments during the day and is reset to zero at 11:30pm each night

+## Carbon data

+The following sensors output by Predbat give historic and predicted carbon data.
+They are used in the carbon chart - see [creating the Predbat charts](creating-charts.md):

+predbat.carbon Predicted Carbon energy in g predbat.carbon_best Predicted Carbon energy best in g predbat.carbon_now Grid Carbon intensity history g/kWh predbat.carbon_today Carbon today so far in g

 ## Energy saving data

+The following sensors output by Predbat give cost saving data that Predbat achieved, i.e. the financial benefits of using Predbat.
+They are used in the daily cost saving and total cost savings charts - see [creating the Predbat charts](creating-charts.md):

-- predbat.cost_yesterday - A sensor that gives you your energy costs for yesterday (00:00-23:59 on the previous day)
+- predbat.cost_yesterday - A sensor that gives the total energy costs in pence for yesterday (00:00-23:59 on the previous day)

-predbat.savings_total_actual
+- predbat.savings_total_actual - A running total in pence of the above cost_yesterday sensor, with attribute of the total in pounds

-- predbat.savings_total_predbat - A running total of the below savings_yesterday_predbat sensor
+- predbat.savings_total_predbat - A running total in pence of the below savings_yesterday_predbat sensor, with attribute of the total in pounds
-- predbat.savings_total_pvbat - A running total of the below savings_yesterday_pvbat sensor
+- predbat.savings_total_pvbat - A running total of the below savings_yesterday_pvbat sensor, with attribute of the total in pounds

-predbat.savings_total_soc
+- predbat.savings_total_soc - A running total of what the final SoC in kWh would have been at the end of each day if you were not using Predbat

-- predbat.savings_yesterday_predbat - A sensor which tells you how much money Predbat saved you yesterday compared to not using Predbat, and only charging at the lowest import rate in the 24 hour Period
+- predbat.savings_yesterday_predbat - A sensor which tells you how much money Predbat saved you yesterday compared to not using Predbat, and only charging at the lowest import rate in the 24 hour period
 - predbat.savings_yesterday_pvbat - A sensor which tells you how much money you saved from using Predbat vs not having a PV and battery system at all and all house load being met from grid import